LeifEtter/factchecker-frontend/Fact-Checker-Threat-Model.md

 I then imagine, how the perpretrator could get around this barrier.
 In the second example I show how the perpretrator could remove the validation function, and execute the request with the malicious code.
 Then I show how additional validation on the backend could eliminate this vulnerability.

-**CSRF Attack**

 ## Implemented Measures

 ---

-Measure: React XSS Safety Features
-Description: React is automatically protected against XSS attacks, as the React DOM will automatically convert anything into a string before rendering it.
+Measure: **React XSS Safety Features** Description: React is automatically protected against XSS attacks, as the React DOM will automatically convert anything into a string before rendering it.
 The only way around this is (as the developer themselves) is to use "dangerouslySetInnerHTML" in a tag, which i don't.

 ---

-Measure: Authentication
-Methods Used:
+Measure: **Authentication** Methods Used:

-- Login per Email and Password: User needs to set email and password to register and login with details
+- Registration/Login via Email and Password: User needs to set email and password to register and login with details
-- Creation of JWT Token, used for authorization, that is valid for 2 hours
+- Creation of JWT Token upon login that is valid for 2 hours
-- Secure, HTTP-Only Cookies to store the JWT Token, and prevent XSS Attacks (cookie can'T be retrieved per XSS)
+- Secure, HTTP-Only Cookies to store the JWT Token, and prevent XSS Attacks (cookie can't be retrieved per XSS)

-Description: Authentication - When a user logs in with their user details, the backend checks if the username and password are correct, and if so, sends a JWT Token back to the frontend.
-This token is stored in a http-only cookie, that can't be retrieved through an xss attack.

 Implementation: